Best MacBook for Gaming iMore 2020

 Casual-casual gamers will enjoy using this MacBook Air model during the occasional break from work or school.

-When it comes to the 2019 13-inch MacBook Pro, $500 separates the base and most complete package.
-For even more, you can upgrade the machine's For the five memory, storage, and processor.
+When it comes to the 2020 13-inch MacBook Pro, $700 separates the base and most complete package.
+For even more, you can upgrade the machine's memory, storage, and processor.

 The smaller of the two MacBook Pro models is a great overall pick.
 At just over three pounds, the 13-inch MacBook Pro is only slightly heavier than the MacBook Air.
 For this, you get a better processor and graphics card, more storage availability, and a Touch Bar.
 You can upgrade the processor and storage.
 In doing so, however, you'll push the price just shy of $2,000.
 If that happens, you might want to consider our No. 1 pick instead.